lancekrogers/lancekrogers/README.md

 ## 📞 Available for New Opportunities

-## 📞 Available for New Opportunities

 I’m a builder and a doer.
 Since my last contract, I’ve built an overland vehicle, finished my basement, and shipped multiple software projects.

 I’m now looking for my **next role or contract**.
 If you’re seeking someone who gets things done rather than just grinding LeetCode, reach out!
 I’m particularly interested in **blockchain and AI-focused roles**.

 <!-- - 💼 [blockhead.consulting](https://blockhead.consulting) -->

-> “I solve problems and automate systems other people don’t realize exist."